vectordotdev/vector/website/content/en/highlights/2023-11-07-new-linux-repos.md

 * While the existing packages were migrated without rebuilding them, the RPM packages _were_ re-signed with a Datadog GPG key.
 This will cause checksums to not match between equivalent packages from `vector.dev` and `timber.io`.
-* Once packages are only released to `vector.dev` APT packages will be signed by a Datadog GPG key.
+* Once packages are released only to `vector.dev`, APT packages will be signed by a Datadog GPG key.
 This update will be announced in advance.

 [Discord]: https://chat.vector.dev/